 - By Louise Norris

 The 2014 Obamacare open enrollment period ended in April, but enrollment has continued to grow in the North Carolina exchange due to qualifying events that trigger special enrollment periods, and the fact that Medicaid enrollment runs year-round).
-As of April 19, North Carolina’s exchange had the second highest enrollment among the 36 states where HHS is running the exchange, and was fifth highest for the whole country.
-107,778 people had finalized their private plan selections, and another 31,279 were eligible for existing Medicaid, even with its strict eligibility guidelines (NC is not expanding Medicaid under the ACA).
+As of April 19, North Carolina’s exchange had the third highest enrollment among the 36 states where HHS is running the exchange, and was fifth highest for the whole country.
+200,546 people had finalized their private plan selections, and another 55,691 were eligible for existing Medicaid, even with its strict eligibility guidelines (NC is not expanding Medicaid under the ACA).
 In terms of the rate that the uninsured population is enrolling in new plans, North Carolina is by far the leader among states that have generally resisted implementing the ACA.
 The private plan enrollment total in the North Carolina exchange is nearly double what HHS projected before open enrollment began.
 By early July, the uninsured rate in North Carolina had dropped from 19.6 percent last year, to 16.7 percent.

 So why is North Carolina doing so much better than other states where lawmakers have not embraced the ACA?
 Although many of North Carolina’s political leaders have been less than enthusiastic about the ACA, the state already had an excellent Medicaid managed care program – Community Care of North Carolina.
-This public-private collaboration of health care providers, social services workers and other community leaders took an all-hands-on-deck approach, and has been steadily working for the last four months to enroll as many of their patients and residents as possible.
+This public-private collaboration of health care providers, social services workers and other community leaders took an all-hands-on-deck approach, and has been steadily working for the last six months to enroll as many of their patients and residents as possible.

 North Carolina’s legal aid program has also been very instrumental in getting people enrolled, and has established a phone number (855-733-3711) where residents can call to get help with their insurance questions.
 These grass-roots programs have demonstrated that even in the absence of political leadership, states can have successful enrollment if they have a solid framework of community and health care leaders who are focused on getting people covered.